milaq/YCast/README.md

 # YCast

 YCast is a self hosted replacement for the vTuner internet radio service which many AVRs use.
-It emulates a vTuner backend to provide your AVR with the necessary information to play self defined categorized internet radio stations.
+It emulates a vTuner backend to provide your AVR with the necessary information to play self defined categorized internet radio stations and listen to Radio stations listed in the [Community Radio Browser index](http://www.radio-browser.info).

 YCast is for you if:
  * You do not want to use a proprietary streaming service